 The United States Attorney is the chief federal law enforcement officer of the United States for the District of Arizona.
-Additionally, the United States Attorney serves as the District of Arizona's principal litigator under the direction of the Attorney General.

-The United States Attorney is appointed by, and serves at the discretion of, the President of the United States, with advice and consent of the United States Senate.
+The United States Attorney is appointed by, and serves at the discretion of, the President of the United States, with the advice and consent of the United States Senate.

-United States Attorney conducts most of the trial work in which the United States is a party.
-The United States Attorneys have three statutory responsibilities under Title 28, Section 547 of the United States Code:
+The United States Attorney conducts most of the trial work in which the United States is a party.
+United States Attorneys have three statutory responsibilities under Title 28, Section 547 of the United States Code:

-- the prosecution of criminal cases brought by the Federal government;
+- the prosecution of criminal cases brought by the federal government;

 - the prosecution and defense of civil cases in which the United States is a party; and

 - the collection of debts owed the federal government that are administratively uncollectible.

 The District of Arizona faces unique geographical challenges and resource demands.
 In addition to sharing a 375-mile border with Mexico, the District of Arizona serves as the exclusive felony prosecutor for nearly all of the 22 federally-recognized Indian tribes whose reservations fall in whole or in part within Arizona.
 As a result, the District of Arizona's charging figures are consistently among the highest of all United States Attorney's Offices.